Longtime readers of this site know how much of a Microsoft Excel nerd I am.

 Manual entry for some features.
 Some Tiller Money Labs templates require manual entry.

 Privacy and security are utmost importance to you and to Tiller as well.

 When it comes to privacy, you are the only one who has access to your Tiller spreadsheet budget, unless you give someone else access to it.

 All your personal information is kept secure by Tiller and is not shared with anyone or any company.

 This means no one can make any transactions in your account.
-They only can see the data.
+They can only see the data.

 In addition, Tiller uses Yodlee to for security reasons.
 Yodlee is used by 9 of the 15 largest banks in the US to run their websites and secure customer data.

 In a nut shell, your data is safe and Tiller takes your privacy and security serious.

 Alternatives To Tiller

 Here they are and why you might want to or not want to consider them.

 The biggest issue could be the number of people that report lost data when they are required to update to a new version.

-Mint: Tiller vs Mint is the heavyweight fight as Mint is the most popular option for budgeting out there.
+Tiller vs. Mint is the heavyweight fight as Mint is the most popular option for budgeting out there.

-The app has advertisements throughout, trying to get you to sign up for a bank account, credit card, debt consolidation, etc. This is how Mint makes money.
+The app has advertisements throughout, trying to get you to sign up for a bank account, credit card, debt consolidation, etc.

 They basically sell users information (not any personal information) to advertisers so they can show relevant ads to you.